Balfour Beatty: 21st century

 In May 2000, BICC, having sold its cable operations, renamed itself Balfour Beatty.
 Beyond the name change, the company's business strategy shifted considerably; while it traditionally focused on the construction of infrastructure alone, Balfour Beatty diversified into the financing, operation, design and management functions as well.
 This change was accompanied by strong positive financial performance across the following decade.
 Between 2000 and 2010, the company's turnover increased sharply from £2bn to £10bn while the value of the business had reportedly increased four-fold.

 Throughout the 2000s and 2010s, the company pursued a strategy of growth via acquisition, primarily in the United Kingdom and North America, partially as organic growth had been deemed to be too slow.
 During 2004, it also acquired Skanska's 50% stake in Hong Kong's Gammon Construction.
 Balfour Beatty's domestic acquisitions have included the construction services business Mansell plc for £42m in November 2003, construction and civils contractor Birse Group for £32m in August 2006, Bristol construction company Cowlin Construction, also in October 2007, and regional contractor Dean & Dyball for £45 million in February 2008.
 In November 2010, the company bought the remnant of collapsed construction company Rok plc for £7 million.

 In February 2007, Balfour Beatty acquired Texas-based Centex Construction for £180m.
 In February 2008, the company bought GMH Military Housing, a United States–based military accommodation business, for £180m.
 In September 2009, the company agreed to buy Parsons Brinckerhoff, a project management firm based in the United States, for $626 million.
 Balfour Beatty sold Parsons Brinckerhoff to WSP Global for $1.24bn in October 2014.
 In October 2010, the company bought Halsall Group, a Canadian professional services firm, for £33 million.

+In 2008, a 95% stake in Blackpool Airport was acquired.
+After being placed in administration in 2014, the stake was sold back to Blackpool City Council in September 2017.

 In June 2011, it bought Howard S. Wright, one of the oldest contractors on the West Coast of the United States, for £58 million as well as Fru-Con Construction, a water and wastewater contractor based in the United States, for £12 million and in January 2013, it bought Subsurface Group, a consulting and engineering firm based in the United States.